jborean93/ansible-role-win_chocolatey_server/README.md

-To set up the Chocolatey server to create an `install.ps1` script and source the installer file from the repo instead of the internet, download the [chocolatey nupkg](https://chocolatey.org/packages/chocolatey) file and set one of the following two variables;
+To set up the Chocolatey server to create an `install.ps1` script and source the installer file from the repo instead of the internet, download the [chocolatey nupkg](https://chocolatey.org/packages/chocolatey) file and set one of the following two variables that point to this file;

 * `opt_chocolatey_server_chocolatey_path`: The path that is accessible from the remote host to the Chocolatey nupkg file.
 * `opt_chocolatey_server_chocolatey_url`: The URL that is accessible from the remote host to the Chocolatey nupkg file.